-The HQ transport coefficients are computed as follows.
-At high T we model the thermalized bath by a QGP made of massless quarks and gluons, and use the pQCD kinetic coefficients for the processes $c\ell \to c\ell$, where l denotes either a massless gluon or a quark in the bath.
-The diffusion coefficients in this case are well known and can be found in the literature, see for example [49, 50].
-The squared invariant scattering amplitudes are the Combridge ones, that includes s, u and t channel and their interferences terms.
-The infrared divergence associated with the t-channel diagrams is screened by the Debye mass, $m_D = g(T)T$.
-For more details see earlier works [28, 51].
-On the other hand, at low T we model the bath with a gas of quarks and gluons quasiparticles, using the so-called quasi-particle models (QPMs); in these models the quasiparticle masses are tuned in order to reproduce Lattice QCD thermodynamics [52, 53].
-The QPMs account effectively for the non-perturbative effects for
+The HQ transport coefficients are computed as follows: At high T, we model the thermalized bath by a QGP made of massless quarks and gluons and use the pQCD kinetic coefficients for the processes $c\ell \rightarrow c\ell$ , where $\ell$ denotes either a massless gluon or a quark in the bath.
+In this case, the diffusion coefficients are well known and can be found in the literature; see, for example, [51,52].
+The squared invariant scattering amplitudes are the Combridge ones that include s, u, and t channel and their interferences terms.
+The infrared divergence associated with the t-channel diagrams is screened by the Debye mass, $m_D = g(T)T$ .
+For more details, see earlier works [29,53].
+On the other hand, at low T, we model the bath with a gas of quarks and gluons quasiparticles, using the so-called quasiparticle models (QPMs); in these models, the quasiparticle masses are tuned in order to reproduce lattice QCD thermodynamics [54,55].
+The QPMs account effectively for the nonperturbative effects for T close to the quark-hadron transition temperature, $T_c$ .
+The main feature of the QPM is that the effective coupling is significantly stronger than the one of pQCD near $T_c$ , which enhances the HQ-bulk interactions.
+We have evaluated the diffusion coefficient within the QPM starting from the effective coupling with massive quarks and gluons.
+For details, we refer to earlier works [29,53].